Paillat-dev/GirafFISH/README.md

 The `config.py` file contains the configuration variables used by the bot, such as the bot token loaded from the `` file, the model's name, the data path, the user name, and the instruction.

-The `train.py` file is used to train the model with a batch of conversations.
+The `finetune.py` file is used to train the model with a batch of conversations.

+The `generate.py` file starts the web api for generation.

 ## Notes